oasisprotocol/old-docs/src/operators/current-testnet-parameters.md

 #### Docker Support

-We no longer document using the docker container for setup or deployment as we now distribute `oasis-node` binaries.
-You may still use the docker container, and we will, for now, document the current docker image tag for a given deployment.
+We no longer document using the Docker container for setup or deployment as we now distribute `oasis-node` binaries.
+You may still use the Docker container, and we will, for now, document the current Docker image tag for a given deployment.

 ### 2019-11-13